Wednesday, December 21, 2011

 Probably the most famous image of the Creation of Adam is that by Michelangelo on the ceiling of the Sistine Chapel.
 Michelangelo's conception of the subject both embraces the iconographic tradition and departs from it.

-Michelangelo, Detail of Creation of Adam showing the figure of Eve
+Michelangelo, Detail of The Creation of Adam

 The most traditional element is found in Adam's reclining posture.
 The departures from the tradition are found, first of all, in the dynamism of the figure of God, who zooms in from the side on a cloud, surrounded by angels, and bestows life through that dramatic synapse between His extended finger and that of Adam.